-When creating the Human Rights Council in March 2006 (resolution 60/251), the United Nations General Assembly decided that the Council shall review its work and functioning five years after it has come into existence.
-It also provided that the status of the Council is to be reviewed at the level of the General Assembly.
+When creating the Human Rights Council in March 2006 (resolution 60/251), the United Nations General Assembly decided that the Council would review its work and functioning five years later.
+It also provided that the status of the Council would be reviewed at the level of the General Assembly.

-A number of informal initiatives were convened by Member States and observers to discuss the scope of the review and reflect on various proposals.
-In addition, several rounds of informal consultations were convened by the Council President to delineate the process and the modalities of the review.
-During the 15th session of the Council, the President presented an oral progress report and in this context, informed the membership of the joint understanding reached with the President of the General Assembly in New York on the coordination of the review processes of the Council and the General Assembly.
+- 2009-2010: Member States and observers organized informal initiatives (see below) to discuss the scope of the review.
+The Council President held informal consultations to delineate the process and modalities of the review.
+The President presented an oral progress report at the 15th session, and informed the membership of the joint understanding reached with the President of the General Assembly in New York on the coordination of the review process.

 - October 2010: first session of the Working Group on the Council Review

 - February 2011: second session of the Working Group on the Council Review

 In anticipation and preparation for the Council review, a number of informal initiatives were launched by Member States and observers and brainstorming discussions have been held.
 Among these, are the following: